M8tth3/matthew_blog2025/_posts/2024-09-3-javaCalc.md

       calculator output
       the top bar shows the results of the calculator;
       result to take up the entirety of the first row;
-      span defines 4 columns and 1 rows
+      span defines 4 columns and 1 row
     */
     grid-column: span 4;
     grid-row: span 1;